Skip to main content

 Breast health imaging moves beyond 2D mammograms whenever the basic mammogram cannot answer the clinical question.
 A standard mammogram is essential, but it is not the only tool.
 Depending on your tissue density and risk, we may add:

-• 3D mammography (tomosynthesis): Slightly higher detection rate than 2D, especially in dense breasts.
+• 3D mammography (tomosynthesis): Slightly higher detection rate than 2D, particularly in dense breasts.
 Now the standard at most modern centers.

 • Breast ultrasound: Used to clarify if a lump is a fluid-filled cyst or a solid mass, and as supplemental screening in dense breasts.